Re: [steering-discuss] Suggested blog about MC work and philosophy

 This does indeed not mean that we will ignore the voices of our user

 base.
-Especially those people who give support and are in close
+Those people who give support and are in close contact to end

-contact to end user are encouraged to represent user concerns.
+user are especially encouraged to represent user concerns.

 feel that anyone has the right to judge me when they know nothing

-This is indeed very unfortunate and a misunderstanding what we as
+Answer: This is indeed very unfortunate, and a misunderstanding of

-to correctly process your application.
-The information we ask is to
+application.
+The information we ask for is intended to help us with

-help us with this task.
-My experience is that everybody who is
+this task.
+My experience is that everybody who is contributing to a

-contributing to a community is known within this community.
-Our
+community is known within the said community.
+Our obligation as the

-obligation as MC is to seek counsel from the community to find the
+Membership Commitee is to seek counsel from the community so that we

-The next meeting of the Membership Committee will be in about a week.
+The next meeting of the Membership Committee will be in about one